RosterElf Logo

 Break recording

-Requirements for accurately recording meal breaks and rest periods.
+Rules for recording unpaid meal breaks and paid rest periods accurately.

 Timesheet accuracy